Asumu22/wireframing/README.md

 - **Saves Time and Resources:** Detects design flaws before development, reducing costly revisions.
 - **Guides the Design Process:** Provides a reference for the development and design teams to maintain consistency.

-This repository will document the essential concepts, key elements, types, tools, and benefits of wireframing, with a focus on practical application using **Figma**.
+This repository documents the essential concepts, key elements, types, tools, and benefits of wireframing, with a focus on practical application using **Figma**.

+---

 ## Key Elements of Wireframing